EITP/IT-LAB/Artificial Intelligence (AI)/aws-lex/ex4/README.md

 ## Test your Chatbot by Static HTML Page
   - Download the [HTML file](../source/aws-lex-template.html) and run it in your browser.
   - Change the values of `region`, `IdentityPoolId`, `botName` and placeholder of `wisdom`
+  - For the latest AWS SDK, please refer to [AWS SDK for JavaScript](https://github.com/aws/aws-sdk-js).

   ```
   <!DOCTYPE html>